Workflow of Data Analysis

 - Writing robust script files

-- Examining data
+- Examining data quality

 The empirical examples and exercises in this course will emphasize R. To fully benefit from the course, you should use your own computer with R installed.
 You should also download and install RStudio, a front-end for R that makes it easier to work with.
 This software is free and available for Windows, Mac, and Linux platforms.
 For those who prefer Stata, equivalent Stata code will be provided on request.